nathancoleman-wf/Chappie/README.md

 ##### Getting Started
 - Clone this repo
+- Create a virtual environment for Chappie to run in
+- Inside the virtual environment: ```pip install -r requirements.txt```
 - Rename ```ex_settings.py``` to ```settings.py```
 - Add missing information to ```settings.py``` including your team members and credentials for Slack/GitHub
 - ```python main.py```